 |Blank tasting evaluation sheets, though preprinted sheets may be prepared by the presenter (see customizable wine evaluation chart)|

-Hosts are reimbursed $1.50 per attendee by the Treasurer after the event and the host(s) still need to pay the tasting fee toward the cost of the wine, etc. Presenters are NOT charged a tasting fee.
+Hosts are reimbursed actual expenses up to $2 per attendee by the Treasurer after the event and the host(s) still need to pay the tasting fee toward the cost of the wine, etc. The Presenter is NOT charged a tasting fee.

 If you are hosting a sit-down tasting, try to arrange the seating such that the facilitator can stand in such a position as to address all the attendees simultaneously -- if possible!

 Here are some tips for when you are hosting away from your home.

 You are responsible for washing and repackaging the wine glasses and wine discard containers (OK, spittoons).
 You and the next host should coordinate pickup of these materials.
 If the next host agrees to take the wine glasses directly from your tasting, make sure each wine glass used at the tasting is rinsed at the tasting and placed bowl up in the box, so the next host knows which ones to wash!
 Clean glasses should always be stored bowl down.
 If you have hosted at a commercial location, please clean up and leave the facility in the same condition (or better) in which you found it ... so they'll allow us to come back in the future!